Retrial Motion Hearings 2014-15

 In the Commonwealth's response, Linn argued that more than enough evidence was presented at trial to convict Ellis.
 He reiterated this to Judge Ball, claiming the 1993 police report would not have altered the verdict.
 "There was evidence that one of them did it," he said, noting that Ellis and co-defendant Terry Patterson (convicted in 1995 but released in 2006) "were seen on a footpath near Walgreens."

-Author's note: In fact, while Patterson was deduced to be one walker, having emerged from his VW parked nearby, which was later identified and traced to him, no positive identification was made of Sean Ellis.
+Author's note: In fact, while Patterson was deduced to be one walker, having emerged from a maroon VW Rabbit parked nearby, a car later traced to him, no positive identification was made of Sean Ellis.
 Indeed, conflicting descriptions of the height and attire of Patterson's companion were given by witnesses.

 Other key evidence that Scapicchio claimed was either withheld by prosecutors or recently uncovered: